-Appealing Employment Related Decisions Made by ADSs
+Appealing Discipline, Termination, or Deactivation Decisions Made by ADSs

-Employers (or their vendors) must provide affected workers with a form or a link to an electronic form to appeal the decision within 30 days of notification.
+Employers must provide affected workers with a form or a link to an electronic form to appeal the decision within 30 days of notification of the decision.
 The appeal form must allow workers to request access to the data used by the ADS, any corroborating evidence from a human reviewer, and provide their reasons and evidence for the appeal.
+If a Worker requests this information they shall be given 15 additional days to appeal the decision.
 Workers can also designate an authorized representative to access the data on their behalf.

-Employers (or vendors) are required to respond to appeals within 14 business days.
+Employers are required to respond to appeals within 14 business days.
 The response must involve a human reviewer who objectively evaluates all evidence, has the authority to overturn the decision, and was not involved in the original decision.
 The outcome of the appeal must be communicated to the worker in a clear, written document explaining the result and the reasons behind it.
 If the decision is overturned, the employer or vendor must rectify it within 21 business days.